ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ## Topologies and multitenancy aspects

 ### Topologies
-Below some illustration of various deployments.
+Below some illustrations of various deployments.
 This is not an exhaustive list.
 But we want to illustrate the variety of the possible deployments.
 In the first sample, the manager is deployed on-premise, and instances of the gateway/analytics and portal are installed in various locations, 2 sets on-premise (maybe internal and external API), and other sets in various clouds.

 ![Topology: ](./images/Topologie-1.png)